SalesforceLabs/ampscript-core/README.md

-# Sage
+# AMPscript Core
-Sage is a set of tools for Salesforce Marketing Cloud content development, analytics and security.

-The goal of this project is to make writing, debugging and analyzing content easier.

-Questions?
-Follow up on slack [#sage-discussion](https://salesforce-internal.slack.com/archives/C04H9CDV5RD)
+AMPscript Core is an open source implementation of the Marketing Cloud AMPscript language.

+It is cross platform and works on Windows, macOS and Linux.

 ## Subscriber Attributes
 Subscriber attributes `%%Foo%%`/`[Foo]` are supported through a JSON file named `subscriber.json` in the working directory.